chand25/Nite-Out/README.md

   ```` ``` ````

 ## Build Strategy
 Originally I wanted to build a nite-out application where you can schedule your daily activities and only have 5 activities per page.
 My first step was to setup a firebase database to store my information and setup structure for project.
-From there, I wrote the logic to get the date in the format that I wanted so that it could render succesfully on
-the page.
-Originally, I wanted to test my skill with ReactJS and only write code in Vanilla Javascript/ React.
-I used lodash for some parts
+From there, I wrote the logic to get the date in the format that I wanted so that it could render succesfully on the page.
+Originally, I wanted to test my skill with ReactJS and only write code in Vanilla Javascript/ ReactJS.
+Yet, I used lodash for some parts
  and will work on adding more to application